umeshkumarbj/README-Files/digital-sdk/README.md

 2. Initialize CXoneDigital Client:

-   const cxoneDigtialClient: CXoneDigitalClient = CXoneDigitalClient.instance;
+   const cxoneDigtialClient: CXoneDigitalClient = CXoneDigitalClient.instance;<br />
    cxoneDigtialClient.digitalService.getContactHistory('customerId);

 3. Leverage SDK functionalities:

-    Refer to the official documentation (link to be provided) for detailed usage examples on specific features like CXoneDigitalClient, CXoneDigitalContact,SortOrder etc.
+    Refer to the official documentation (link to be provided) for detailed usage examples on specific features like CXoneDigitalClient, CXoneDigitalContact,SortOrder etc.<br />
     Explore the available classes and methods within the library to interact with CXone digital-sdk functionalities.
-    Documentation

 # Compatibility